-KEY 3: When you’re triggered emotionally by your teen, calm yourself!
+When you’re triggered emotionally by your teen, calm yourself!
+Then set healthy boundaries.

 Parenting teens can be extremely challenging, even when we’re at our best!
 Teens often test boundaries and defy our values.
 And it’s not always comfortable when they point out how our words and actions contradict one another.

 Remember the goal: to raise respectful, responsible, loving adults.
 In order to accomplish this goal, you have to be an adult yourself!
 Easier said than done, right?